Postage stamps and postal history of Italy: The Kingdom of Italy

 Following the unification of Italy during 1860 and 1861, stamps in use in each of the territories that joined Italy were withdrawn from circulation and replaced with the stamps of the Sardinian kingdom.
 The transition took place in Modena, Parma and Romagna on February 1, 1860, in Naples on September 15, 1862 (although local authorities had previously printed stamps depicting the coat of arms of Savoy), and in the Papal States - only in 1870.
 Matraire's stamps were reprinted several times, and those printed after 17 March 1861 are usually considered the first stamps of the Kingdom of Italy.

 Perforated stamps of the fourth standard edition of the Sardinian kingdom with an embossed profile of Victor Emmanuel II were issued in 1862.
 Starting on 1 January 1863, uniform postal rates went into effect.

 In 1862 Count Ambjörn Sparre won the stamp contract, but his designs were not liked, and he seemed unable to produce the stamps.
 In danger of running out of stamps altogether, at the end of 1862 the Italian government once again turned to Matraire, who quickly produced a stamp with a nominal value of 15 centesimo by lithography, depicting the profile of King Victor Emanuel II and the inscription "Postale italiano".

 The contract with Count Sparre was annulled in March 1863, and a new contract was given to the British printing house De La Rue.
-A series of eight stamps with the inscription “Poste italiane” in denominations from 1 centesimo to 2 lira was issued on December 1, 1863.
+A series of eight stamps with the inscription "Poste italiane" in denominations from 1 centesimo to 2 lira was issued on December 1, 1863.

 Italy joined the Universal Postal Union on 1 July 1875.
 Until 1877, Italian stamps were used in San Marino.

-Humbert I
+Umberto I

-Humbert succeeded his father in 1878, which necessitated a new issue of stamps.
+Umberto I succeeded his father in 1878, which necessitated a new issue of stamps.
 First appearing on 15 August 1879, they were the first stamps of the kingdom to be entirely designed, engraved, and printed by Italians.
-Since considerable stocks of Victor Emmanuel stamps were left over and finances were poor, the old stamps continued in use for some years, and some values of Humbert's stamps were little-used during his reign.
+Since considerable stocks of Victor Emmanuel stamps were left over and finances were poor, the old stamps continued in use for some years, and some values of stamps were little-used during Umberto's reign.

 The new series incorporated rates and colors mandated by the Universal Postal Union.